joecockman/The_Unknown_Lands/README.md

 def stern_scene():
     print(Fore.GREEN + "---------------------------------")
     while True:
-        comment = input("Type what you say to the lantern man:") if comment == "":
+        comment = input("Type what you say to the lantern man: ") if comment == "":
             try_again_sound.play()
             print("Invalid choice.
 Please type something stern for the lantern man.")